Semicolonstartingtexts/conversationhubstandards/standards.md

 Incoming Connection Requests

-Moderators and administrators and a doorkeep receive connection requests from people which match the server definition’s criteria and are intending to connect to the server, the request will go to a random doorkeep if a doorkeep has been designated or more than one doorkeep has been designated, then to a connected server moderator or connected server administrator if the doorkeep role hasn’t been designated, or the owner of the endpoint, or owner of the waypoint or owner of the relay or owner of the node or connected to the server administrator or connected to the server moderator if the target for the incoming connection request is a waypoint or node or relay or server, also an option is thinking of a specific connected to the server administrator or connected to the server moderator, or owner or doorkeep whether connected or not, and intending to connect to the server to send a connection request to a specific moderator or administrator, if a request is denied or declined, the incoming requester notices they may send a message to the person which received the request until the phrase send now or say nevermind and whichever message the incoming requester responds until the words send now with will be sent to the receiver of the connection request as the send a message reserved system command would or doesn’t if nevermind is the response given, incoming connection requests go to the most contextually, socially, or professionally relevant server, with the word server used to reference a set of zones, depending on the intention of the requesting user at the time with a matching description and permitting definition
+Owners of the endpoint, waypoint, relay, or node receive connection requests from people which match the server definition’s criteria and are intending to connect to the server, the request will go to the owners of the endpoint, or owners of the waypoint or owners of the relay or owners of the node, and a specific owner of the endpoint or waypoint or relay or node can be requested of out of the owners by referencing the specific owner in the request, if a request is denied or declined, the incoming requester notices they may send a message to the person which received the request until the phrase send now or say nevermind and whichever message the incoming requester responds until the words send now with will be sent to the receiver of the connection request as the send a message reserved system command would or doesn’t if nevermind is the response given, incoming connection requests go to the most contextually, socially, or professionally relevant server, with the word server used to reference a set of zones, depending on the intention of the requesting user at the time with a matching description and permitting definition

 Semicolon Starting SMS Texts